 This information is most typically captured in orders or results within the EHR or computerized physician order entry (CPOE) system.
 It will be captured by nurses, technicians, or physicians, depending on the workflow of the clinic.
-Because relative time is a stated part of the measure (although visit documentation may be helpful to ascertain IF any of these activities were completed), it is unlikely that documentation will be a useful source for these specific measures.
+Although visit documentation may be helpful to ascertain whether any of these activities were completed, it is unlikely that it will be a useful source for this specific measure, since relative time, a required part of the measure, may not be documented.